SakanaAI/AI-Scientist/README.md

 Please refer to the instructions for different templates.
 In this current iteration, this is restricted to ideas that can be expressed in code.
 However, lifting this restriction would represent exciting future work! :)

 ### How do I add support for a new foundation model?
-You may modify `ai_scientist/llm.py` to add support for a new foundation model.
+Please see this [PR](https://github.com/SakanaAI/AI-Scientist/pull/7) for an example of how to add a new model, e.g. this time for Claude via Bedrock.
 We do not advise any model that is significantly weaker than GPT-4 level for The AI Scientist.

 ### Why do I need to run the baseline runs myself?
 These appear as `run_0` and should be run per machine you execute The AI Scientist on for accurate run-time comparisons due to hardware differences.